WILDFLOWER HOME PAGE SEARCH BY PLANT NAME WHITE FLOWERS CONTACT US

 Navajo Reservation above Teec Nos Pos, Arizona, June 24, 2006.

 Erigeron canus grows from two to twelve inches tall in the foothills and plains.
 Flowers are relatively large (to about an inch in diameter) and are white or blue.
-In the Four Corners area, the plant occurs throughout northeast Arizona and northwest New Mexico, and it has recently been found in Montezuma County in the very southwest corner of Colorado.
+In the Four Corners area, the plant occurs throughout northeast Arizona and northwest New Mexico, and it has been found in Montezuma County in the very southwest corner of Colorado.

 Asa Gray named this plant in 1849 from a specimen collected by Augustus Fendler near Santa Fe, New Mexico in 1846.
 "Canus" is Latin for "gray".